Trade Forex Trading

-Forex Tutorials for Beginner Currency Traders
+Forex Courses for Beginner Currency Traders

 Introduction to Trading

-Forex or is the largest financial market in the world where currencies are exchange in this Over The Counter market (OTC market).
+Forex or is the largest financial trading market in the world where currencies are exchange in this Over The Counter market (OTC market).
 The market has a daily trade turnover of $7.2 trillion dollars and this makes the largest and most liquid market in the world.
-Due to the size of the market there is always someone willing to exchange their currency for the currency that you want to trade at any given time of the day.
+Due to the size of the market there is always someone willing to exchange their currency for the currency that you as a trader want to trade at any given time of the day.

 This liquidity and size of the market also means that transaction costs of trading this market are very low and this is what attracts many traders to the currency exchange market.

-The market is also open for 24 hours throughout the day for 5 and a half days every week.
+The market is also open for 24 hrs throughout the day for 5 and a half days every week.

 About Market